 Proposals for the location of the SKA were received from the four candidates sites on 31 December 2005.
 Following a period of evaluation of the proposals and having taken account of the advice of an independent panel called the International SKA Site Advisory Committee, the ISSC decided that the short-list of acceptable sites for the SKA will comprise Australia and Southern Africa.

 It was eventually concluded that both of these sites had equal merit in their location, and as such a dual site decision was made in 2012.

-As part of the advanced science operations and testing ahead of the full operations of the SKA commencing in the mid 2020′s two key precursor facilities are now being used and developed to test and also in some cases form part of the SKA itself.
-The SKA will be developed in a phased approach, more details of which can be found here
+As part of the advanced science operations and testing ahead of the full operations of the SKA, two key precursor facilities are now being used and developed to test and also in some cases form part of the SKA itself.
+The SKA will be developed in a phased approach.

-The ASKAP and MeerKAT precursor telescopes respectively located in Australia and in South Africa will be incorporated into Phase one of the SKA.
+The MeerKAT precursor telescope located in South Africa will be incorporated into Phase one of the SKA, while the ASKAP telescope in Australia is being used as a testbed for promising new technologies.
 These two facilities are providing SKA scientists with invaluable data on the locations over the next decade which will help refine the research, development and construction of the SKA in these locations.